haoyxc/ilovemylife/README.md

 - Post privacy - by default only visible to friends but can be public to everyone

 ### Julie:
+-Hadoop Adsorption Algorithm that will generate friend recommendations for each node in the form of a text file

 ### Maria:
 - Chat Server